alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 ## <a name="problem-mail-delivery-coupling">Mail deliveries coupled with code</a>

 **Problem:** There are always some kind of notifications at work in any user centeric application.
 Generally it starts with `after_save` model callback and slowly moves out of there to a services layer.
-Lets explore, how can we handle welcome emails to newly registered user using PUBSUB.
+Lets explore, how can we handle welcome emails using PUBSUB.

-**Solution:** Since we are adding this pattern to our application, lets bake in the modularity in core usage.
+**Solution:** Since we are adding this pattern to our application, lets bake in the modularity in core usage, for the time being a simple string namespace should be good enough.

 {% highlight ruby linenos %}
 # app/pub_sub/publisher.rb